 In the aftermath of the assassination of Dr. Martin Luther King, Jr, NUF founder Frank Logue, then Mayor of New Haven, CT brought together leaders of four institutions: The National League of Cities, the U.S. Conference of Mayors, New Haven’s Community Action Institute, and Yale University to give individuals from communities of color an opportunity to showcase all they could accomplish when placed in city government leadership roles.
 In 1969, with a seed grant from the Ford Foundation, the National Urban Fellows (NUF) was established.

 Since its founding, NUF has yielded thousands of leaders in elected office, government, nonprofit and philanthropy.
-See “Our Impact” (hyperlink to the page) to learn more.
+See our Alumni Highlights to learn more.